NunezKant/Behaviorplotter/Behaviorplotter/README.md

 # BehaviorPlotter

-Small script that analyzes the lick behavior in a task
+Small script that analyzes mouse lick behavior in a cognitive task